The Pot Carriers

 The Pot Carriers is a 1962 British comedy-drama film directed by Peter Graham Scott and produced by Gordon Scott for ABPC.
-It stars Ronald Fraser, Paul Massie, Carole Lesley and Dennis Price.
-The film is largely set in Wandsworth prison and is a remake of the ITV Play of the Week: The Pot Carriers (1960), which writer Mike Watts based on his own prison experiences.
-The film centres around a young prisoner called Rainbow as he struggles to adjust to his first stretch behind bars.
+The film stars Ronald Fraser, Paul Massie, Carole Lesley and Dennis Price.
+The film is largely set in Wandsworth prison and is a remake of the ITV Play of the Week, The Pot Carriers (1960), which writer Mike Watts based on his prison experiences.
+The film is about a young prisoner called Rainbow as he struggles to adjust to his first stretch behind bars.